Marie Gottschalk: Reviews and mentions

 Gottschalk is widely cited in research related to the carceral state.
 Cornell Center for Social Sciences professor, Peter K. Enns, who is the author of Incarceration Nation: How the United States Became the Most Punitive Democracy in the World (2016) described Gottschalk's 2006 The Prison and the Gallows, as "pathbreaking."
 Enns agrees with Gottschalk's conclusion that policymakers overestimate the public's opinion on crime as more punitive than it is.
 He cites Gottschalk's Caught, saying that statistics on the millions in America's jails and prisons, understate the "scope of the carceral state", which more than triples when including those on probation and parole.

-13th
+13th and Supreme Court citation

-The 2016 Netflix documentary, 13th by director Ava DuVernay, and entitled after the 1865 Thirteenth Amendment to the United States Constitution—which abolished slavery—explores the "intersection of race, justice, and mass incarceration in the United States."
-Caught was cited by Supreme Court Justice Sonia Sotomayor in her dissenting opinion in Utah v.
-Strieff.
-In 13, this scene is featured.
+Gottschalk is seen as one of the experts interviewed for the 2016 Netflix documentary, 13th by director Ava DuVernay.
+The film explores the "intersection of race, justice, and mass incarceration in the United States."
+Its title refers to the 1865 Thirteenth Amendment to the United States Constitution, which abolished slavery, "except as a punishment for crime whereof the party shall have been duly convicted."
+Gottschalk's Caught was cited by Supreme Court Justice Sonia Sotomayor in her dissenting opinion in Utah v.
+Strieff (2016).